peterellisjones/Railroader-SmartOrders/README.md

 The AI will look for switches as far as 1000m away, but is less precise the further away the target switch is.

+Known incompatability: Unfortunately this mod is **not** compatible with wexp's [RR-YardAiExtended](https://github.com/wexp/RR-YardAiExtended) mod

 ## Installation

 * Download `SmartOrders.UMM.zip` from the releases page